oracle-livelabs/developer/dev-ai-app-dev-retail/codingbasics/codingbasics.md

 ## Task 4: Create a JSON Duality View

 Next, we want to explore how we can use a **JSON Duality View** to query our new table.
 A JSON Duality View allows us to interact with data as JSON objects, i.e., data is stored as documents.
 Unlike a regular view, we can also update data in a JSON Duality View.
 Any updates will be reflected in our original relational tables.
-We will create a JSON Duality View using our newly created tables `customers` and `orders`.
+We will create a JSON Duality View using our newly created tables `customers_demo` and `orders_demo`.

 1. Before we create the **JSON Duality View**, we need to add some **constraints** to our new tables.
-Constraints define specific rules and conditions that the data in a table must follow.
-Their main function is to maintain data integrity and ensure the accuracy and reliability of the stored information.

 Copy & paste the following code into a **new cell** and run it.

     ```python
     <copy>